czdqzz/czdqzz/README.md

 This is Zunyi Chang Zheng Electrical Manufacturing Co., Ltd. ,China.

-It is first time to join Github and our engineer team will update many product infos on Github.
+It is excited to join GitHub and our engineer team will update many product infos on GitHub.

 Our web app is designed by HTML, Tailwind, and Bootstrap.